Admin Overview

 LDAP Group Filter Creation

-The last step of the Wizard is to select Groups of interest for the DB i.e. Groups which will be relevant to database roles.
+The almost last step of the Wizard is to select Groups of interest for the DB i.e. Groups which will be relevant to database roles.
 Based on the selected Group the LDAP Group Filter will be generated when you click "Generate Filter" button.
-If no group is selected then no filter will be provided and this is ok - LDAP Group Filter optional.
+If no group is selected then no filter will be provided and this is ok - LDAP Group Filter is optional.

 Authentication Checker